1. Derivational morphemes

 By the similarities above he said that in all probability Pakpak people came from south India.
 Pakpak people blessed with the rich of nature such as, the fertile land and blessed with many rivers in there which add the beauty of the nature there and the society is very friendly and easy to consort with the new comer who came to their home town.
 They keep protecting the confraternity sense among one to another.

 Terimakasih anda telah membaca artikel tentang Derivational and inflectional morphemes.
-Jika ingin menduplikasi artikel ini diharapkan anda untuk mencantumkan link https://makeayoutubevideos.blogspot.com/2015/09/derivational-and-inflectional-morphemes.html.
+Jika ingin menduplikasi artikel ini diharapkan anda untuk mencantumkan link http://makeayoutubevideos.blogspot.com/2015/09/derivational-and-inflectional-morphemes.html.
 Terimakasih atas perhatiannya.